 Harriet “Ma” Pullen (1860-1947) – Harriet Smith Pullen was a wife, mother, entrepreneur, horse team driver, and hotelier that made her way to Skagway, Alaska, in 1897.
 She is an excellent example of women who honed their business skills and seized opportunities from the chaos of the Klondike Gold Rush.

 Jeanette Rankin (1880-1973) A suffragist, Rankin became the first female elected to the House of Representatives in 1916.
 A Republican from Montana, she campaigned on a platform of peace and voted against the United States’ entry into World War I.

 Toby Riddle – See Kaitchkona Winema

-Eleanor Roosevelt (1884-1962) Political and social reformer, humanitarian, and outspoken crusader, this First Lady championed causes of social justice worldwide and as a United Nations delegate, chaired the United Nations Commission on Human Rights.
-See Article HERE.
+Eleanor Roosevelt (1884-1962) Political and social reformer, humanitarian, and outspoken crusader, this First Lady championed social justice causes worldwide.
+As a United Nations delegate, chaired the United Nations Commission on Human Rights.

 Betsy Ross (1752-1836) – Betsy Ross is widely credited with making the first American flag.